savonet/book/streaming.md

 A frame can also contain _metadata_ which are pairs of strings (e.g. `"artist"`, `"Alizée"` or `"title"`, `"Moi...
 Lolita"`, etc.) together with the position in the frame where they should be attached.
-Typically, those information are present in files (e.g. mp3 files contain metadata encoded in ID3 format) and are passed on into Liquidsoap streams (e.g. when using the `playlist` operator).
+Typically, this information is present in files (e.g. mp3 files contain metadata encoded in ID3 format) and are passed on into Liquidsoap streams (e.g. when using the `playlist` operator).
 They are also used by output operators such as `output.icecast` to